Skip to content

 Filter and pour-over Batch brew Pastrami toasty Banana bread Uji matcha roll Retail beans and brew kit

 The pastrami toasty gives the shop a food anchor without turning the room into a lunch operation.
-The sweets are more edited than expansive, which suits the coffee-first setup.
-If you want something larger, Calere will feel tight; if you want a coffee with one good bite beside it, the edit works.
+The sweets list is short rather than expansive, which suits the coffee-first setup.
+If you want something larger, Calere will feel tight; if you want a coffee with one good bite beside it, the format works.

 The room feels like a hole-in-the-wall in the best sense.
 There is not much seating, but the tiny scale makes the stop feel deliberate rather than cramped.
 On a good day, the footpath tables turn it into a street-side pause; on a busy one, it works better as a quick in-and-out with better coffee than most nearby options.